What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 Newsmax is a conservative American political media company that produces a monthly magazine, a regularly updated website, several email newsletters, and a cable TV channel.

-Newsmax’s revenue grew 50 percent in 2010 over the year before, Ruddy said, from $34 million to $51 million.
-The company has a staff of 110.
+Newsmax’s 2013 revenue was $103 million, up from $85 million in 2012.
+The company had a staff of 260 in early 2014.
 Most of that revenue comes from digital advertising and subscriptions; about 10 percent comes from the print edition.
 The company also sells vitamin supplements, from which it earned $6 million in revenue in 2013.